Transitions Abroad Home.

 Toilet Matters

-Also be sure to carry a pack of napkins with you, as very few restrooms stock their own toilet paper.
+Also, carry a pack of napkins with you, as very few restrooms stock their own toilet paper.
 It only takes a time or two to be stranded without toilet paper before you start remembering to carry a pack with you constantly, let me tell you.

-And for the women, if you happen to be attached to a favorite feminine hygiene product, be sure to bring your own supply, as chances are you will not find any tampax in your local Chinese supermarket.
+And for the women, if you happen to be attached to a favorite feminine hygiene product, be sure to bring your own supply, as chances are you will not find Tampax in your local Chinese supermarket.
 I have yet to find a pack of tampons at all, in fact, so if you cannot live without them, bring your own.

 Going Home